stevebuer/hamradio/android-auto/README.md

 # FT8 Auto Display

 An Android Auto application that displays decoded FT8 messages on your car's screen.
-The app acts as a messaging app in Android Auto and receives FT8 decode data from an external source via network or serial connection.
+The app acts as a messaging app in Android Auto and receives FT8 decode data from an external source via network connection.

 ## Features

 - 📱 **Android Auto Integration**: Appears as a messaging app in Android Auto
 - 🌐 **Network Support**: Receives FT8 decodes over TCP/IP connection
-- 🔌 **Serial Support**: Can read from USB serial devices (FTDI, etc.)
 - 📊 **Live Display**: Shows recent FT8 decodes with callsign, grid, SNR, and message
 - 🚗 **Car-Optimized UI**: Designed for safe viewing while driving